wechicken456/RIPv2_Shrub/README.md

 ping: traceroute 172.31.4.254
 ```

-**NOTE: traceroute may be a little misleading, the first router seems not to be included in the results because forwarding by the shim doesnt reduce ttl.**

 #### Repeat Running

 You can run `ping`, `traceroute`, `udpping`, or `socket_time` on the *ping machine* repeatedly without adverse effects aside from the growing pcap file on the *twig machine*.